-- Links with specialist groups for children with SEND such as The Albion Foundation and Helping Hands. - Links with Sandwell Parents for Disabled Children (SPDC) who provide activities and trips\ - Activities differentiated by the class teacher and support staff - Links with other agencies and specialists to provide extra curricular activities on top of what is offered at a school-level e.g. adventurous activities with the sensory support team\ - ICT and physical equipment used to ensure that activities are as accessible as possible - Participation in assemblies to celebrate all cultures through festivals and celebrations (virtually at present) - Outdoor learning and activities which encourage children to safely manage risks in Forest School - A strong PSHE curriculum to enable pupils to become healthy, safe, resilient individuals and the best that they can be!
+- Links with specialist groups for children with SEND such as The Albion Foundation and Helping Hands. - Links with Sandwell Parents for Disabled Children (SPDC) who provide activities and trips - Activities differentiated by the class teacher and support staff using adaptive teaching methods - Links with other agencies and specialists to provide extra-curricular activities on top of what is offered at a school-level - ICT and physical equipment used to ensure that activities are as accessible as possible - Participation in assemblies to celebrate all cultures through festivals and celebrations (virtually at present) - Outdoor learning and activities which encourage children to safely manage risks in Forest School - A strong PSHE curriculum to enable pupils to become healthy, safe, resilient individuals and the best that they can be!